 - Harris County Sheriff’s Department – District 1

-- Harris County Fire Marshall’s Office
+- Harris County Fire Marshal’s Office

 This community based model puts life saving equipment in the hands of trained personnel who live and work in the community.
 When Seconds Count, the community can count on the CCEMS First Responder Program.